Hawaii mamo: Description

+The bird's natural habitat was limited to the Big Island (Hawaiʻi Island).
 This bird averaged 9 inches (22.86 cm) in length.
 It was mostly black with bright yellow feathers on its rump, undertail coverts, shoulders, and legs.
 There was a white patch on the primaries.
 It had small, black eyes and was the centerpiece of portraits.
 It had a slightly decurved blackish bill, some three inches long.
 Juveniles may have been brown.

-This shy species lived in the forest canopy and fed on lobelia nectar, from the plant's curved, tubular flowers.
+This shy species lived in the forest canopy and fed particularly on nectar of lobelioids from the tree-plant's curved, tubular flowers.
+The mamo was said to favor feed on the hāhā plant, encompassing Cyanea and Clermontia spp. of lobelioids, but these are also commonly called ʻōhā and other authorities refer to the mamo's feeding plant as ʻōhā, synonymous with ʻōhāhā.
+There is anecdotal evidence they may have been partly insectivorous.
+According to Henry C. Palmer, the bird was also fond of the berries of the hāhā, and ironically the berry juice could be made into birdlime.

 Its call was a long, plaintive whistle.

 In Hawaiian culture

 The mamo was one of the most honored birds in pre-European Hawaiian society.
 Its yellow feathers were used to create capes and hats (featherwork) for royalty.
 Feather collecting contributed to the bird's decline.
 The famous yellow cloak of Kamehameha I is estimated to have taken the reigns of eight monarchs and the golden feathers of 80,000 birds to complete.

-Hawaiians collected the birds by removing sap from sandalwood trees and breadfruit to create a sticky paste that they placed near the blossoms of lobelias.
-A hungry mamo would drink the nectar, and its feet would get stuck in the sap.

-Some scientists claim that after plucking, mamo were kept as pets, or cooked.
-Others claimed that the birds were released, and that there was a Kapu or restriction that required live release.
-Even if the birds were released, they would still be in a state of shock and risk injury.
-However, Hawaiian birds are relatively tame and unafraid when captured, and so might have survived handling better than most birds.
+The natives caught the bird by noose or by birdlime, and would lure it by imitating its call.
+The call is said to be "a single rather long and plaintive note" so this may have been a song rather than a call.
+The Hawaiian recipe for their sticky birdlime consisted of sap from breadfruit (ʻulu) and lobelioids (ʻōhā).

+The native feather-hunters (poe kawili) had developed (at the behest of King Kamehameha) the practice of sparing and releasing any birdlime-caught birds with only a few (yellow) feathers to be harvested, namely the ʻōʻō and the mamo.
+However by the 19th century, the kapu against killing mamo and ʻōʻō was not being strictly observed and these birds were being eaten by natives, as ornithologist Henry W. Henshaw suspected, and native historian David Malo has confirmed.
+Henshaw attributes the acceleration towards extinction to adoption of shotgun-hunting over traditional birdliming.